Yelp! Given its recent legal troubles, the review site’s once catchy name now seems like a cry for help.

 - Performance.
 Just as with any marketing move, if you do place ads on Yelp track their success.
 You want to be absolutely sure that you’re getting your money’s worth.
 Compare and contrast your ads’ reach with other ads you are running.
 Never let your marketing sit, always check and double-check!

-Attorneys, please read our article, “The Five Best Directory Websites for Attorneys and How to Make the Most of Each One.”
-Doctors, here’s an article for you: “The Six Best Directories for Doctors and How to Take Advantage of Each One.”
+Attorneys, please read our article, “The Five Best Directory Websites for Attorneys and How to Make the Most of Each One.” podiatrists, here’s an article for you: “The Six Best Directories for podiatrists and How to Take Advantage of Each One.”

 Have you noticed suspicious activity on your Yelp account?
 Or are you pleased with the results you get with them?
 Either way, please comment below!